HubSpot/hubspot-cli/acceptance-tests/README.md

 There are four ways to pass in necessary configuration to the script.

-1. Creating a .env file within the `/acceptance-tests` folder.
+1. Creating a .env file in the root of the `hubspot-cli` folder.

 ```bash
 PORTAL_ID="9289088"